Just what is omnichannel marketing?

 With a customer base consisting of affluent consumers, generally aged 50 +, Orvis knew that this demographic was using digital technology, but had yet to fully adopt it, as some younger demographics have.
 With this in mind, Orvis provided their employees with tablets, containing CRM (Customer Relationship Management) and E-Commerce tools.

-This meant that while in the brick and mortar retail space, staff could order out-of-stock products to the store, and consumers could buy products in-store, as well as ordering online through staff members, as well as providing staff with a full database of detailed product descriptions.
+This meant that while in a brick and mortar retail space, staff could easily order out-of-stock products to the store.
+Consumers could browse and buy products in-store, as well as ordering online through staff members, and staff were equipped with a full database of detailed product descriptions.
 This unified the customer experience, all stock records were cohesive, and the amalgamation of the in-store and digital experience meant that customers had a positive experience of the brand.